aliluyala/sec-scan-agent_v1.1/README.md

 The version has  some bugs,please waiting for upgrade.

 #### issue
-if you have some good ideas or some sugguest, Welcome to leave a message for me 😁
+if you have some good ideas or some sugguest, Welcome to leave a message for me or discuss😁